Davidsbündler: Appearance

-The name "Davidsbündler" already appears in Schumann's first musical essay, "The Davidsbündler" which was published in Karl Herloßsohn’s newspaper "Der Komet" (The Comet) in December 1833.
-Its narrator finds a paper shred thrown out of a window by a "Swedish head with a crooked nose" bearing the following message on its backside:
+The name "Davidsbündler" already appears in Schumann's first musical essay, "The Davidsbündler", which was published in Karl Herloßsohn’s newspaper Der Komet (The Comet) in December 1833.
+Its narrator finds a paper shred thrown out of a window by a "Swedish head with a crooked nose" bearing the following message on its back side:

 "Finder!
 To the Good and to the Great you have been chosen!
 Davidsbündler you shall become, [you shall] translate the secrets of the Society of the World, i.e. of the society, which shall swat the Philistines, musical and otherwise!
 Here you know all – take action then!
 By no means organize provincially however, but deliver wildly and crazily!
 Master Raro, Florestan, Eusebius, Friedrich, Bg., St., Hf., Knif, bellows treader at St. Georg."

 The continuation of this "Davidsbündler" fantasizing can be found in the Neue Zeitschrift für Musik, which Schumann founded in April 1834.
 The first essay on the subject was entitled, "The Davidsbündler," published in 1833 with the second one being published the year after.
 The first republication of the essays occurred in 1883 by Frederich Gustav Jansen, a German organist and musicologist.

 In the same year 1834 Schumann composed three pieces carrying the titles "Florestan", "Eusebius" and "Marche des Davidsbündler contre les Philistins" in his Carnaval.

 In 1837 Schumann wrote a piano suite, Davidsbündlertänze, Op.
 6, named after the Davidsbündler and translated as, "Dances of the members of the League of David."
 In the first edition, the dances were signed by the different characters and were additionally accompanied with short excerpts on their individual personalities.
 However, by the second edition such elements were noticeably absent.

-It is also significant that in Schumann's 1854 publication, "Collected Writings about Music and Musicians," the "league" is not mentioned and is absent from any type of mentioning yet the core ideas within the framework are evident throughout the works in the word, "Davidsbündlerschaft."
+It is also significant that in Schumann's 1854 publication, Collected Writings about Music and Musicians, the "league" is not mentioned, and is absent from any type of mentioning, yet the core ideas within the framework are evident throughout the works in the word "Davidsbündlerschaft."